 Under "BlueConic Settings > General", under "Language Settings" you can manage the languages that BlueConic will support in dialogues.
 By default, only a single language is activated in the BlueConic settings; this means you will not be confronted with the "Language" property to change language of the dialogue content.
-However, when you add and activate new languages, they will then become available in the properties widget on the "What" step of any dialogue:
+However, when you add and activate new languages, they will then become available in the Properties widget on the "What" tab of any dialogue:

 Each interaction can have multiple language versions.
 When BlueConic detects the locale of the browser that a visitor is using, it shows the dialogue content in the visitor's language (if available).
 If no dialogue content is available for the language of the visitor's browser, the dialogue content for the default language is shown.

 Make sure you always add dialogue content for the default language, so there is always content to fall back to.

 - In the "Locale" field, enter the five-character letter code.
 This code consists of two characters in lowercase for the language, followed by an underscore (_), followed by two characters in upper case for the country variant.
 For example, "de_DE" for German or "es_MX" for Mexican Spanish, etc. For a complete list of language codes, see http://www.metamodpro.com/browser-language-codes.

 - Enter the human-readable name of the language as it appears in English in the "Name (English)" text box.

 - Enter the human-readable name of the language as it appears in Dutch in the "Name (Dutch)" text box.

 - Select the status of the new language ("Active" or "Inactive").